rook/rook/design/common/multi-homed-cluster.md

 Rook operators can define storage cluster's network using network provider.
 Network provider example includes host, and multus.
-To configure the cluster network, cluster CRD needs to tell the network provider the appropiate `NetworkInterfaceSelector`. `NetworkInterfaceSelector` will be provided as list of `interfaces` key-value.
+To configure the cluster network, cluster CRD needs to tell the network provider the appropriate `NetworkInterfaceSelector`. `NetworkInterfaceSelector` will be provided as list of `interfaces` key-value.